 Market discipline (Pillar 3) comprises disclosures on the capital adequacy and risk management framework of the Bank.
-There are no entities that are required to be consolidated with the Bank or require deduction treatment.

 Public Disclosure Policy

 The Bank has implemented a Public Disclosure Policy to comply with the various disclosure requirements that apply to the Bank.
 This policy defines the approach used by the Bank for providing the applicable disclosures as well as the internal control process implemented by the Bank for complying with the disclosure requirements.
 This policy is approved by the board of directors and is subject to annual review and approval.